How to Install a Toilet

 - Use a plunger to force any remaining water down the drain line, and remove any remaining water from the tank with a sponge and a bucket.

 Tip: There will be a small amount of water left in the supply line when it's removed, so have a bucket and rag on hand to catch and wipe any water that spills out.

-Tip: If you’re working alone, it may be easier to separate the tank from the bowl.
+If you’re working alone, it may be easier to separate the tank from the bowl.
 Lifting both pieces together can be difficult for one person.
-If you have a toilet with one-piece construction that cannot be separated, find a helper to assist you with this step.

 - Disconnect and remove the tank from the bowl by removing the bolts from the bottom of the tank with an adjustable wrench.
 The tank bolts travel from inside the toilet tank to below the bowl.
 It may be necessary to hold the top of the bolt within the tank while removing the nut below the back of the bowl.